Heli J. Roy | 12/22/2005 10:54:44 PM

 Changes in insulin sensitivity were not associated with the initial body mass or age of participants.
 Improvements in fasting insulin, however, were no longer present 72 hours after the last exercise period.

 Roy says these results show that a regular exercise program is required to sustain the improvements in insulin sensitivity.
 The present results also suggest that adding exercise to other weight loss interventions could improve glucose tolerance while diminishing the risk of low glucose values.

-For additional information, please visit the Food & Health section of the LSU AgCenter Web site.
+For information on related nutrition, family and consumer topics, click on the Family and Home link at the LSU AgCenter Web site at www.lsuagcenter.com.
 For local information and educational programs, contact an extension agent in your parish LSU AgCenter office.